 Price discovery takes place at the meeting point between demand from the buyers, as well as supply from the sellers.

 With the model of demand and supply into consideration, it will be apparent that the majority of supply is controlled by early adopters and miners of bitcoin.

 With a mining reward of 12.5 BTC per block, Bitcoin supply is inflating around four percent every year.
 This rate will drop in 2020 when the next reward halving occurs.

 That the price of Bitcoin is rising despite high inflation, it indicates robust demand.

 Daily, buyers absorb thousands of coins offered by miners and sellers.

-A very high level of the public interest may exaggerate price action, uninformed speculators, media reports of rising Bitcoin prices draw in greedy and creating a feedback loop.
+A very high level of public interest may exaggerate price action, uninformed speculators, media reports of rising Bitcoin prices draw in greed and create a feedback loop.
 It will lead to a bubble shortly, maybe followed by a crash.

 Bitcoin has experienced two such cycles and will likely experience more and more in the future.